siyabongakonile/PDFC2.0/README.md

 # PDFC
 This is a code base of my first software that i created using Python and PyPDF2 but now it is modified to fully use PyMuPDF instead.
+Other depends are filetype for checking the file type of images.

 You can visit the code base for the original software here [https://github.com/siyabongakonile/PDFC](https://github.com/siyabongakonile/PDFC).